Alpi157/securetext-security-lab/part1/README.md

 3. Apply filter: tcp.port == 12345

-#### Note that you can extend the hash yourself or use the current open source hash externder tools

 ### Deliverables
 - **Attack Scripts and implementation**: All attacks and exploit scripts should be in the deliverable folder and evidences must be logged and record in the report